simongoricar/euphony/README.md

 This is done by storing three types of files:
 - Minimal metadata about each album's tracked files is stored in a file called `.album.source-state.euphony` (in the source album directory) and `.album.transcode-state.euphony` (in the transcoded album directory).
-- To detect album and artist removal, euphony also stores the `.library.state.euphony` file at the root of each registered source library.
+- To detect album and artist removal, euphony also stores the `.library.state.euphony` file at the root of each registered source music library.

-Implementation details of this change detection algorithm are available below.
+Implementation details of this change detection algorithm are available at the end.

 ## 1.2 MP3 V0
-Audio files are transcoded into MP3 V0 in the process by default.
-I've chosen MP3 V0 for now due to a good tradeoff between space on disk and quality (V0 is pretty much transparent anyway and should be more than enough for on-the-go listening, and you *still* have the original files).
+Audio files are transcoded to MP3 V0 by default, but you may reconfigure this to essentially any audio format ffmpeg supports.

+I've chosen MP3 V0 for now due to a good tradeoff between space on disk and audio quality.
-> Don't like MP3 V0?
-No problem, modify your configuration file to have ffmpeg transcode your audio into something else.
+As V0 is practically transparent that is, at least to me, more than enough for on-the-go listening.
+Obviously, regardless of your transcoded audio format, your source libraries are untouched if you change your mind later and decide to change the transcoding format and retranscode the entire collection.

 ---

 # 2. Library structure
-Having the library structure be configurable would quickly become very complex, so at the moment `euphony` expects the user to have the following structure for each library:
+Having the library structure be configurable would quickly become very complicated.
+Consequently `euphony` currently expects the user to have the commonly-used `Artist Name/Album Title` library structure:

 ```markdown
 <library's base directory>